Posted on November 30, 2020

 MDinteractive has over 20 years of quality reporting experience with healthcare clinicians of all sizes and in all practice settings in every state.
 We have been a CMS Qualified Registry since 2010.
-Our customers include large academic medical centers, hospitals, billing companies, multi-specialty clinician groups, small groups and solo practitioners.
+Our customers include large academic medical centers, hospitals, billing companies, multi-specialty clinician groups, small groups, and solo practitioners.

 Knowledgeable and Experienced Team.

-At MDinteractive, our seasoned team will help you navigate through the reporting process from beginning to end and offer advice on how to maximize your reimbursement and avoid sharing losses.
+At MDinteractive, our seasoned team helps ACOs navigate through the reporting process from beginning to end and offers advice on how to maximize their reimbursement and avoid sharing losses.

-ACOs should begin evaluating their quality reporting strategy in light of the changes to the quality metrics they must report and the elimination of the CMS Web Interface in 2022.
-Partnering with an experienced registry like MDinteractive can help make it a smooth transition.
+ACOs should begin evaluating their quality reporting strategy in light of the new changes to the quality metrics they will have to report and the elimination of the CMS Web Interface in 2025.
+Partnering with an experienced Qualified Registry like MDinteractive can help make it a smooth transition.
 We can help ACOs successfully comply with their quality reporting requirements and provide tools and support to help them increase their Medicare payments through higher earned shared savings.